Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Abstract

 \section{Abstract}

-Recommender systems have become an integral part of online platforms, providing personalized suggestions for purchasing items, consuming contents, and connecting with individuals.
-An online recommender system consists of two sides of components: the producer side comprises product sellers, content creators, or service providers, etc., and the consumer side includes buyers, viewers, or guests, etc. To optimize an online recommender system, A/B tests serve as the golden standard for comparing different ranking models and evaluating their impact on both the consumers and producers.
-While consumer-side experiments are relatively straightforward to design and commonly used to gauge the impact of ranking changes on the behavior of consumers (buyers, viewers, etc.), designing producer-side experiments presents a considerable challenge because producer items in the treatment and control groups need to be ranked by different models and then merged into a single ranking for the recommender to show to each consumer.
-In this paper, we review issues with the existing methods, propose new design principles for producer-side experiments, and develop a rigorous solution based on counterfactual interleaving designs for accurately measuring the effects of ranking changes on the producers (sellers, creators, etc.).
+Recommender systems have become an integral part of online platforms, providing personalized recommendations for purchases, content consumption, and interpersonal connections.
+These systems consist of two sides: the producer side comprises product sellers, content creators, or service providers, etc., and the consumer side includes buyers, viewers, or customers, etc. To optimize online recommender systems, A/B tests serve as the golden standard for comparing different ranking models and evaluating their impact on both the consumers and producers.
+While consumer-side experiments is relatively straightforward to design and commonly employed to assess the impact of ranking changes on the behavior of consumers (buyers, viewers, etc.), designing producer-side experiments for an online recommender/ranking system is notably more intricate because producer items in the treatment and control groups need to be ranked by different models and then merged into a unified ranking to be presented to each consumer.
+Current design solutions in the literature are ad hoc and lacking rigorous guiding principles.
+In this paper, we examine limitations of these existing methods and propose the principle of consistency and principle of monotonicity for designing producer-side experiments of online recommender systems.
+Building upon these principles, we also present a systematic solution based on counterfactual interleaving designs to accurately measure the impacts of ranking changes on the producers (sellers, creators, etc.).